 Brown’s biographer; Antoinette May, writes that her “suffering has often been intense” and that her “psychic abilities were a burden from which she could never free herself.”* “The conflicts and challenges that have beset Sylvia are numerous and varied” and “her body, weary of the battle within, was vulnerable to everything.
 Without understanding the cause, she suffered almost serial illnesses: persistent colds, flu, bronchitis, pneumonia.”*

-*For full documentation, please see The Facts on Halloween.
+*For full documentation, please see The Facts on Psychic Readings.